psethu/gelfand/README.md

 ```console
 rhc ssh todo
 ```
-Once you're connected to the server, you can access your server by running the following:
+Once you're connected to the server, you can access your code directory by running the following:
 ```console
 cd app-root/repo
 ```